Curious about how to swim with sea turtles in the wild? This guide to swimming with turtles in Akumal will outline everything you need to know.

 According to a 2014 study by the Akumal Ecological Center (AEC), the presence of swimmers within 5m caused stress to the turtle population while a parallel study showed that the number of turtles leaving Akumal Bay was directly proportionate to the increasing number of tourists present.

 To my knowledge, a management program is not in full effect, and processes to manage it are not yet established.
 This is likely why communication around the actual laws and regulations is so unclear.
-However, it seems like these groups are making moves towards laws that require tourists to snorkel with a guide.
+However, it seems like these groups are making moves toward laws that require tourists to snorkel with a guide.

 My advice to you, in order to avoid possible fines, is to purchase a tour or attempt to swim with turtles in a different location.